Human rights in Saudi Arabia: Shia Muslims

 Much discrimination occurs in the Saudi workforce as well.
 Shiites are prohibited from becoming teachers of religious subjects, which constitute about half of the courses in secondary education.
 Shiites cannot become principals of schools.
 Some Shiites have become university professors but often face harassment from students and faculty alike.
 Shiites are disqualified as witnesses in court, as Saudi Sunni sources cite the Shi'a practice of Taqiyya, wherein it is permissible to lie while they are in fear or at risk of significant persecution.
 Shia cannot serve as judges in ordinary court, and are banned from gaining admission to military academies, and from high-ranking government or security posts, including becoming pilots in Saudi Airlines.

 The Saudi government has often been viewed as an active oppressor of Shias because of the funding of the Wahabbi ideology which denounces the Shia faith.
 In 1988, fatwas passed by the country's leading cleric, Abdul-Aziz ibn Baz denounced the Shias as apostates.

 According to a 2009 Human Rights Watch report, Shia citizens in Saudi Arabia "face systematic discrimination in religion, education, justice, and employment".

 In January 2016, Saudi Arabia executed the prominent Shiite cleric Sheikh Nimr, who had called for pro-democracy demonstrations, along with 47 other Saudi citizens sentenced by the Specialized Criminal Court on terrorism charges.

 In May 2019, Human Rights Watch said that Saudi Arabia was seeking to extend the jail term for Sheikh Mohammad bin Hassan al-Habib, who the human rights group described as "a cleric known for supporting protests against the systematic discrimination of Saudi Arabia's Shia minority".
 At the time, Hassan al-Habib had been serving a seven-year prison sentence.

 2017 al-Awamiyah clashes

 The Associated Press reports that, in 2017, the Saudi government "razed homes belonging to Shia residents" in a several-hundred years old area in al-Awamiyah.
 Saudi officials said that the area provided a haven for militant groups and stated that it would redevelop the area in which it razed homes.
 The Independent reports that a three-year-old and a two-year-old were killed by gunfire resulting from violence between government forces and armed anti-government protestors.
 The clashes began in May 2017, By August, locals had reported that between one- and two-dozen people had been killed in the shelling of the city and by sniper fire in what The Independent described as a "siege".
-According to an estimate provided by residents of the city, 20,000 residents were fled the city in response to the violence.
+According to an estimate provided by residents of the city, 20,000 residents fled the city in response to the violence.